The following requirements have been agreed by the Mersey T&O ARCP panel.

 Learning Agreement: you MUST ensure in the Learning Agreement section, that your “Objective Setting” and “Interim Meeting”, “Final Meeting” and “Educational Supervisors Report” are both completed and fully signed off by you and your AES.

 JCST Survey: you MUST complete the JCST trainee survey for all placements you have completed (this can only be when you are in the last two months of your placement or after your placement has finished).
 This is your opportunity to feedback on the training you have received and will be reported to the Head of School of Surgery.
 Please note the survey is completed via your ISCP account and is in addition to the GMC survey.
-To access the JCST survey on ISCP, from the “Dashboard” drop down menu, click on “My Placements”.
+To access the JCST survey on ISCP, from the “Dashboard” drop down menu, click on “Training History”.
 This should bring up a list of your placements.
 Click the box to the right of the placement (usually saying Survey not started or Survey in progress).

 Logbook & SAC Indicative Logbook; you should ensure your electronic logbook is up to date and can be accessed via your ISCP portfolio, you will also need to upload a copy of the SAC indicative numbers e-logbook to ISCP (this is to cover the period from starting higher training to the date of your review).